dani-coffee/cybersecurity-notes/tryhackme/Networking.md

 • `MAC` -Media access control,a physical network interface, which is a microchip board found on the device's motherboard

-• `Switch` - device within a network that are designed to aggregate multiple other networking-capable devices using ethernet.When it receives a packet, instead of repeating that packet to every port like a hub would do, it just sends it to the intended target, thus reducing network traffic.
-Switches can connect a large number of devices by having ports of 4, 8, 16, 24, 32, 64 etc for devices to plug into.They use MAC addresses to forward data within the same local network (LAN).Switches and Routers can be connected to one another
+• `Switch` - Used in the data link layer.It's a device within a network that are designed to aggregate multiple other networking-capable devices using ethernet.When it receives a packet, instead of repeating that packet to every port like a hub would do, it just sends it to the intended target, thus reducing network traffic.
+Switches can connect a large number of devices by having ports of 4, 8, 16, 24, 32, 64 etc for devices to plug into.They use MAC addresses to forward data within the same local network (LAN).Switches and Routers can be connected to one another.🔸note:a switch maintains a MAC address table (also called a CAM table) that maps each device’s MAC address to the switch physical (or wireless) port it is connected to.

 • `Router` - a device that connects networks and passes data between them.Operates in the network layer and uses IPs.I can log in to the router using a web browser (like typing an IP address) or a command-line console.Through this interface, I can change settings and set up rules for how the router behaves.